-I grew up three miles from the CIA and am currently based in Denver, where I work as the Program Director at Chinook Fund, a grantmaking agency that supports grassroots organizations working on issues of social and economic justice throughout Colorado.
+I grew up three miles from the CIA and am currently based in Denver, where I work as the Program Director at Chinook Fund, a community foundation that funds grassroots, social justice work across Colorado.

 My books include That Gorgeous Feeling (Coconut Press 2008), Underground National (Factory School Press, 2010), and SOLAR MAXIMUM (Futurepoem Books, 2015) as well as numerous chapbooks, and in the Best American Experimental Writing (BAX) for 2015.
 My fourth full-length collection, No Comet, That Serpent in the Sky Means Noise is forthcoming from Kore Press in 2017.

-I’ve been invited to present work at The Poets House,the Smithsonian Institute’s Asian Pacific American Center, The Asian American Writers Workshop, Asian Arts initiative, Naropa University, University of California Santa Cruz, Smith College, San Francisco State University, The Blaffer Museum of Art at the University of Houston, California Institute of the Arts, The Kelly Writers House, Kundiman, Small Press Traffic, Buffalo’s Big Night Out, BONK!, Dickinson College, Casa Libre en la Solana, The Poetry Project, and several other spaces.
+I’ve been invited to present work at The Poets House,the Smithsonian Institute’s Asian Pacific American Center, The Asian American Writers’ Workshop, Asian Arts initiative, Naropa University, University of California Santa Cruz, Smith College, San Francisco State University, The Blaffer Museum of Art at the University of Houston, California Institute of the Arts, The Kelly Writers House, Kundiman, Small Press Traffic, Buffalo’s Big Night Out, Dickinson College, Casa Libre en la Solana, The Poetry Project, and numerous other spaces.

 In 2006, I founded COROLLARY PRESS, a chapbook series dedicated to innovative multi-ethnic writing.
-Through Corollary, I’ released several titles by authors such as Craig Santos Perez, Douglas Kearney, Jason Daniel Schwartz, Jai Arun Ravine, Bhanu Kapil, Lynn Xu, Pamela Lu, Carlos Soto Roman, Brandon Shimoda, and Christopher Stackhouse.
-All chapbooks are hand-stitched and run in small editions of 150.
+Through Corollary, I released work by Craig Santos Perez, Douglas Kearney, Jason Daniel Schwartz, Jai Arun Ravine, Bhanu Kapil, Lynn Xu, Pamela Lu, Carlos Soto Roman, Brandon Shimoda, and Christopher Stackhouse.
+All chapbooks were hand-stitched in small editions of 150.
 They are collected by the Poet’s House in New York, the Poetry Center at the University of Arizona, the Schomburg Center for Research in Black Culture, and at SUNY Buffalo.
-Corollary also releases occasional “special projects,” such as Douglas Kearney’s collection Quantum Spit, which are language-interested objects.
 Though Corollary Press is now closed, I am developing a new series to support innovative work–stay tuned.

 I reviewed contemporary poetry for The Constant Critic, a project of Fence Books, and have written short commentaries on the poetic production of time for Jacket2.
 I’ve also published several essays on contemporary poetics, race, and Asian American writing, and offer editorial support for the Smithsonian Institute’s Asian Pacific American Center’s literary efforts.

 My work has been supported by grants from the Alliance of Artists’ Communities and Colorado Creative Industries.